 Inclusion, Diversity, Equity and Accessibility

 The Municipality of the County of Victoria wants to be a welcoming, safe, and accessible place for everyone.
-To help make this happen, we are creating an IDEA (Inclusion, Diversity, Equity, Accessibility) Plan.
-This plan will identify barriers and find ways to remove them, guided by an IDEA Committee.
+To help make this happen, we have created an IDEA (Inclusion, Diversity, Equity, Accessibility) Plan.
+This plan identifies barriers and finds ways to remove them, it is guided by the IDEA Committee.

 I.D.E.A Engagement Survey